MohdShahzil29/My-DApp/README.md

 # How to use

-Clone the repo
+Clone the repo and swith into client folder by typing ccd client
-cd client

 Open the index.html file in the browser or run with live server.
  Now you can interact with my DApp!